Business Expense vs. Capital Expenditure: What's the Difference?

 What are capital expenses?

 Capital expenses are a type of business expenditure that acquire long-term assets or enhance existing ones.
 Capital expenses are different from regular operating expenses because they last more than a year.
-Examples of capital expenditure purchases include acquiring new vehicles, new land, a piece of equipment for manufacturing, or even renovating office space.
+Examples of capital expenditure purchases include acquiring new vehicles, new land, a piece of factors to consider when buying equipment for manufacturing, or even renovating office space.

 Are capital expenditures tax deductible?